-If the method uses instance members, it is recommended to leave the option Add 'this' as parameter of [type name] selected.
+If the method uses instance members, it is recommended to select the option Add 'this' as parameter of [type name].
 In this case, ReSharper adds the necessary parameter to apply these usages to.
 If necessary, you can either go without adding the parameter or apply the parameter to some of the instance member usages.
-In these cases, after refactoring you will have to correct the invalid usages of instance in static context manually.
+In these cases, after refactoring you might have to correct the invalid usages of instance in static context manually.

 To apply the refactoring, click Next.